KStepniowska/Hi-AI-do-you-speak-Python/README.md

 # Talks given
-The material had been presented at:
+The material has been presented at:

   [PyDays Vienna](https://www.pydays.at/), May 2019
   [PyData Warsaw #20](https://www.meetup.com/PyData-Warsaw/events/261251405/), June 2019